 Why should I employ fitters from Barry’s Fireplaces?

-We are proud of our products and we try to ensure that the quality of our workmanship is matched by the professionalism with which our fireplaces are installed.
+We are proud of our products and we try to ensure that the quality of our workmanship is matched by the professionalism with which our fireplaces,stoves gas fires and electric fires are installed.

-Experience has shown that it is best for the craftsmen who have built your fireplace to install it also.
-Their accumulated skills makes them additionally well qualified to install fireplaces made with other than timber material.
+Experience has shown that it is best for the Company who have supplied fireplace to install it also.
+Their accumulated skills makes them additionally well qualified to install their own products .

 Will my fireplace require special care?